paluh/ansible-augeas/README.md

                                     set /files/etc/hosts/01/alias[2] piggy'
   - Transform examples - _it is important to load files after transformations_
-    You have to be aware that `load` command will "remove everything underneath `/augeas/files` and `/files`, regardless of whether any entries have been modified or not".
-You should order your commands and put `transforms` and `load` before any other transformations.
+    You have to be aware that `load` command will "remove everything underneath `/augeas/files` and `/files`, regardless of whether any entries have been modified or not" and that `load` is costly operation.
+You should order your commands and put `transforms`, then `load` and then other transformations.

         - name: Modify sshd_config in custom location